Centrepoint (commune)

 Centrepoint was a commune in Albany, New Zealand, founded in 1977 by Herbert "Bert" Thomas Potter.
 The commune reached a maximum population of 275.
 Centrepoint has been described as a cult, and was the site of widespread sexual coercion and child sexual abuse.

-In 1992, Potter was sentenced to a seven year prison sentence after being convicted of 13 charges of indecently assaulting five girls between 1979 and 1984.
+In 1992, Potter was sentenced to a seven-year prison sentence after being convicted of 13 charges of indecently assaulting five girls between 1979 and 1984.
 Justice Blanchard said that Potter had "systematically corrupted children for his own sexual pleasure and had abused the power and trust community members placed in him".
 Potter returned to Centrepoint on his release in March 1999, and left a year later after being paid to do so by commune members.
-The commune was disestablished by court order on March 2000.
+The commune was disestablished by court order in March 2000.

 Drug use at the commune

 MDMA (ecstasy) and LSD were manufactured onsite in large quantities.
-There are also allegations in media reports that LSD and ketamine were manufactured on the site and that 'bus loads' of members would travel to a farm owned by the community to gather ergot infested rye grass to be used in the making of LSD.
+There are also allegations in media reports that LSD and ketamine were manufactured on the site and that 'busloads' of members would travel to a farm owned by the community to gather ergot infested rye grass to be used in the making of LSD.
 Three members were convicted of charges relating to the supply, conspiracy to supply and attempted manufacture of the class B drug.

-Recollections from members who were present at the time indicates that only MDMA was manufactured from sassafras oil (source of safrole a precursor for MDMA), which at that time was readily available in bulk and only restricted in 1994.
+Recollections from members who were present at the time indicate that only MDMA was manufactured from sassafras oil (source of safrole, a precursor for MDMA), which at that time was readily available in bulk and only restricted in 1994.
 The LSD was most likely imported or obtained from local sources and the ketamine was diverted from veterinary sources by a resident vet.

 The drugs were widely used by most members of the community in large groups, family units, or by people on their own to deepen the psychotherapy that was at the heart of Bert's teachings.
 Teenagers as young as 13 were allegedly pressured to partake by adult counsellors and some of the female teenagers report being given the drug in sessions with Bert specifically for his sexual gratification.